 Up to this point, I have not paid any attention to official rules or standards regarding safety.
-The term for a device like this that may be in an environment that can dangerous is "hazardous locations".
-There are a few books on the subject I found.
-I downloaded the PDF of a few online, but was not impressed with the subject matter enough to buy them with the exception of Electrical Installations in Hazardous Locations by Peter Schram.
+The search term for a device like this that may be in an environment that can dangerous is hazardous locations.
+There are a few books on the subject I found (specifically for electronics in hazardous locations).
+I downloaded the PDF of a few online, but was not impressed with the writing quality enough to buy them with the exception of Electrical Installations in Hazardous Locations by Peter Schram [1].
+There is also a succint Application note which covers a general overview in Linear Technology Magazine September 2009, also accessible online [2].
+As a launchoff point, some discussion can also be found online in various forums [3].